 Ebola virus can be detected in blood after the onset of symptoms.
 It may take up to 3 days after symptoms start for the virus to reach detectable levels.
 The CDC’s new Health Alert recommends that Ebola virus testing be conducted only for people who have an epidemiologic risk factor within 21 days of symptom onset and who have an Ebola compatible clinical syndrome.

-Polymerase chain reaction (PCR) is one of the most commonly used diagnostic methods because of its ability to detect low levels of the Ebola virus, says the CDC.
+A polymerase chain reaction is one of the most commonly used diagnostic methods because of its ability to detect low levels of the Ebola virus, says the CDC.

-The ERVEBO vaccine is administered as a single-dose intramuscular injection.
+The Ervebo vaccine (rVSV-ZEBOV-GP) is administered as a single-dose intramuscular injection.
 You will get this vaccine as an injection at the top of your arm.

 May 26, 2020 - Merck and IAVI announced a collaboration to develop an investigational vaccine targeted against the SARS-CoV-2 coronavirus.
 This vaccine candidate will use the recombinant vesicular stomatitis virus (rVSV) technology that is the basis for Merck’s Ebola Zaire virus vaccine, ERVEBO, which was the first rVSV vaccine approved for use in humans.

 May 6, 2020 - The Lancet: Pregnancy and breastfeeding in the context of Ebola: a systematic review.

 February 21, 2020 - ERVEBO vaccine is registered by National Health Authorities in the Democratic Republic of Africa, Burundi, Ghana, and Zambia.